CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

 Once you have all the build dependencies installed, you can follow the official HexChat compilation guide, which can be found [here](http://hexchat.readthedocs.io/en/latest/building.html#unix)

+This will install HexChat, which can be run from the terminal using the command 'hexchat'.

+For information on how to configure HexChat, see the [documentation](https://hexchat.readthedocs.io/en/latest/appearance.html).